 When you sponsor something, you are establishing an association with another organisation or event.
 That connection must make sense to your customers and enhance your reputation.
 Do your homework and make sure that what you sponsor is not going to bring you into disrepute.

-Above all, in choosing what to sponsor you must assess the type of audience you could reach and the numbers involved.
+Above all, in choosing what to sponsor you must assess the type of audience you could reach and the likely return on investment.

 Making sponsorship work for your business